tobinjo96/REMclust/README.md

 ---
 ### Introduction

-REMclust is a python package for model-based clustering based on finite normal mixture modelling.
+REMclust is a Python package for model-based clustering based on Gaussian mixture models.
 It uses a peak finding criterion to find modes within the data set.
 An initial mode set is taken to be the means in Gaussian components.

-Once the initial mode set has been selected, an iterative procedure comprising two blocks are triggered.
+Once the initial mode set has been selected, an iterative procedure comprising two blocks is triggered.
 A mixture is produced for each iteration.
 1. An EM block to fit the covariances and mixing proportions of the components
-2. A pruning block to remove one of the components, as part of an efficient model selection strategy.
+2. A pruning block to remove one of the components as part of an efficient model selection strategy.

-Additional functionalities are available for displaying and visualizing fitted models along with clustering results.
+Additional functionalities are available for displaying and visualising fitted models and clustering results.

 ---
 ### Data

 The data set used in this vignette is the [Palmer Archipelago (Antarctica) Penguin Data](https://github.com/allisonhorst/palmerpenguins).
-The following methods are used simply to load the dataset.
 In this particular data set, the features are measured across different scales, for example, culmen depth ranges from 13.1 to 21.5, while body mass ranges from 2700 to 6300.
 This difference in scale can negatively impact the clustering accuracy, so standardisation was performed.
-Standardisation ensures that all features are measured in comparable scales, and is process that is recommended when that data set that is being clustered has features that vary widely in scale.
+Standardisation ensures that all features are measured in comparable scales and is the process that is recommended when the data set that is being clustered has features that vary widely in scale.
+The following methods are used to load the dataset.

 ```python